 - 2.3.1 It is of the essence of an Advocate's function that he should be told by his client things which the client would not tell to others, and that he should be the recipient of other information on a basis of confidence.
 Without the certainty of confidentiality there cannot be trust.
-Confidentiality is therefore a primary and fundamental right and duty of the Advocate. - 2.3.2 An Advocate shall respect the confidentiality of all information that becomes known to him in the course of his professional activity. - 2.3.3 The obligation of confidentiality is not limited in time.
+Information received by an Advocate in advising a client is covered by legal professional privilege, which is a fundamental condition on which the administration of justice as a whole rests.
+Subject to very limited exceptions, the privilege endures forever, and cannot unless waived by the client be overridden or ignored: B and Others v Auckland District Law Society and Another [2003] 2 A.C.
+736. Confidentiality is, therefore, a primary and fundamental right and duty of the Advocate. - 2.3.2 Consistently with this, an Advocate shall respect the confidentiality of all information that becomes known to him in the course of his professional activity.
+Confidential information must be stored, handled and disposed of in a manner that will protect confidentiality. - 2.3.3 The obligation of confidentiality is not limited in time, nor does it end with the proceedings in which the information is imparted to the Advocate. - 2.3.4 In addition to the obligation of confidentiality, an Advocate is a data controller, and must process personal data in compliance with the relevant data protection laws and in accordance with the Faculty's Privacy Policy (or such other policy as the Advocate has notified to the client upon first instruction).